 The school recognises the need to monitor all student attendance closely.
 If there are concerns regarding attendance parents/carers will be notified.
+Our policy is to intervene and support before absence from school becomes prolonged or persistent.

-- If attendance does not improve parents/carers will be invited into Malbank School for a meeting with a view to resolving the situation. - If students engage in internal truancy they will be logged and sanctioned in line with the Behaviour policy.

-- Malbank School works closely with Education Welfare Consultants, other outside agencies and the Local Authority to improve attendance without the need for any legal intervention. - As a final measure when the attendance of a student does not show improvements, without good reason, Malbank School will contact the Local Authority regarding legal sanctions.
+- If attendance does not improve parents/carers will be invited into Malbank School for a meeting with a view to resolving the situation. - If students engage in internal truancy they will be logged and sanctioned in line with the Behaviour policy. - Malbank School works closely with Education Welfare Consultants, other outside agencies and the Local Authority to improve attendance without the need for any legal intervention. - As a final measure when the attendance of a student does not show improvements, without good reason, Malbank School will contact the Local Authority regarding legal sanctions.